European Emergency Medicine Educators Collaborative

 Format

-This precourse will be offered in a hybrid-format via webinars, online modules and on-site at the congress site on Sunday, 28 September, 8:00 to 12:30
+This precourse will be offered in a hybrid-format via online modules,

 Objectives